mandomal/mandomal/README.md

 - [Monte Carlo Simulations for Electron Ionization in the Atmosphere](https://github.com/mandomal-coursework/monte-carlo-final-project) - An interesting statistical modeling project that demonstrates some interesting properties of the atmosphere, starting with a few simple rules!

 ### Game Jam Competitions:
-- [Frost Thee](https://pozitronic.itch.io/frost-thee) - 2nd Place - Our first game jam!
+- [Frost Thee](https://pozitronic.itch.io/frost-thee) - 2nd Place - My first game jam!
 Christmas theme top-down shooter.
 Save Santa and Christmas as a heroic snowman!
+I helped design shooting mechanics, worked on UI, and program flow.
 - [Orbital Mechanic](https://alephlol.itch.io/orbital-mechanic) - 1st Place - A curvilinear platformer where you fix handsome satellites!
+I designed the curvilinear platforming mechanics, UI, and program flow.

 ### Publications: